-Call for help immediately if you come across an injured badger or find wildlife crime in progress.
+Call for help immediately if you come across an injured badger.
 Do not attempt to tackle the situation alone.
 If you can do so safely keep a wounded badger warm and immobilised till help arrives.
 Do not risk transporting it as it may wake and bite.
 Badger cubs can be handled safely when little.
 Keep them warm but do not move them unless you are sure they have been abandoned.
 More information about orphaned cubs is available here.

 if you see badger baiting or wildlife crime currently taking place call 999